MicrosoftDocs/customer-voice/cv-docs/survey-scoring.md

 Therefore, survey level score is 3.33.

-`image of the score in the satisfaction metrics report`

 ### Example 2

 You've created a survey containing one rating question with 5 stars and one single-choice question with 5 options.
 A user has responded to the survey with 4 stars and option 2.
 The custom score configuration is as follows: